A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 • Make the necessary changes based on your findings.

-• Monitor key performance metrics like conversion rates, bounce rates, and session duration.
+• Monitor critical metrics like conversion rates, bounce rates, and session duration.

 • Gather qualitative feedback from users.